jerryscript-project/iotjs/docs/api/IoT.js-API-GPIO.md

 Get GPIOPin object with configuration asynchronously.

-The optional `callback` function will be called after opening is completed.
+The `callback` function will be called after opening is completed.
 The `error` argument is an `Error` object on failure or `null` otherwise.